Are you looking at a piece of land with a septic system?

 Therefore, it’s essential to treat sewage correctly.

-It ultimately prevents the spread of infection and disease in the water resources in your home.
+It ultimately prevents the spread of infection and disease in your water and your home.

 The typical pollutants in household wastewater are nitrogen, phosphorus, and disease-causing bacteria and viruses.